 Those who pay attention to the right things, such as trends in customer behavior and understanding what your customers want at all times, will continue to thrive.

-Regardless of what is happening outside of your control, the important thing is building long-term relationships with your customers via on-time deliveries, social proof, and customer loyalty tactics.
+Regardless of what happens outside of your control, the important thing is to build long-term relationships with your customers through on-time deliveries, social proof, and customer loyalty tactics.

 The more customer-centric your online store is, the more you can grow in today’s economy.